u1-liquid/openpollslack-i18n/README.md

 ## Team config (Override Server config)

-If some of your team would like to using different config than what is on default.json you can use `/poll config`
+If some of your team would like to using different config than what is on default.json you can use `/poll config` .
-- this command only work on user who install app to Slack only.
+- this command only work on user who install app to Slack only
 - If app was re-add to workspace all Override config will be removed

 Usage: